MichaelDouglasCS/Confidant-iOS/README.md

 # Confidant-iOS

-Confidant is an application used as my undergraduate thesis, that works as a social network of support, being a way to connect via chat people who need support with people who are available to help anonymously, reliably, thus making a pleasant experience leaving the user more receptive to seek a professional help in the future.
+Confidant is an application used as my undergraduate thesis, that works as a social network of support, being a way to connect via chat people who need support with people who are available to help anonymously, reliably, thus making a pleasant experience leaving the user more receptive to seek a professional help in the future ❤️.

 <img src="ConfidantScreenShots/Welcome%20Screen.png" width="200"> <img src="ConfidantScreenShots/Log%20In%20Screen.png" width="200"> <img src="ConfidantScreenShots/Sign%20Up%20Screen.png" width="200"> <img src="ConfidantScreenShots/Qual%20o%20seu%20Perfil.png" width="200">